What is Allopurinol?

 Overdose

-- Do not share this medication with anyone else even if they have the same symptoms
+- Do not share this medication with anyone else, even if they have the same symptoms.

 Storage

-- Never flush medications down the toilet or pour them into a drain unless instructed to do so.
-Properly discard this product when it gets expired or no longer in use.
+- Properly discard this product when it gets expired or is no longer in use.
 Consult your pharmacist or local waste disposal company.

 Also known Zyloprim | Also known Colcrys |